 In addition, Dov has litigated matters in the medical device and telecommunications industries, and has advised clients on the negotiation of licensing agreements, including as the lead outside attorney handling the negotiations.

 Dov currently serves as a member of the firm’s Associate Evaluation Committee.

 Dov, who speaks Hebrew as well as English, grew up in Los Angeles.
 Dov earned his J.D., with honors, from the University of Chicago, where he was articles editor for The University of Chicago Law Review and a member of the Order of the Coif.
 Dov clerked for Judge William C. Bryson of the U.S. Court of Appeals for the Federal Circuit.
-He received his A.B. in chemistry, magna cum laude, from Harvard University in 1997, and an M.Sc. in chemistry from the Weizmann Institute of Science in Israel.
+He received his A.B. in chemistry, magna cum laude, from Harvard University in 1997, and an M.Sc. in chemistry from the Weizmann Institute of Science in 1999.
 Aspects of his Weizmann research were published in Letters in Peptide Science in 2002 (“Potentiating Vanadium-Evoked Glucose Metabolism by Novel Hydroxamate Derivatives”).
 Dov joined Williams & Connolly in 2004.

 - Representing a client in a major international patent licensing arbitration, which was tried before a three-member panel.

 - Lead outside counsel negotiating a portfolio cross-license agreement between suppliers of electronics components.

 - Counsel for Bayer in multiple Hatch-Waxman cases involving the anti-cancer medication Stivarga® and the anti-cancer medication Nexavar®.

 - Counsel for Alcon in Hatch-Waxman litigation involving Travatan Z® eye drops.